TerminatedProcess/wsl2_scripts/README.md

 Windows 11 utility scripts for WSL2
 These Utilities allow you to easily backup and restore your Ubuntu WSL2 instance.
-Some assumptions
-1. Your instance is called Ubuntu.
-If you need a different name, you need to modify the scripts.
-2. c:\wslbackups is the location of backup .vhdx.
-3. C:\wsl2distros is the locatino of the current running Ubuntu image.

 Tools:
 1. setRestoreTOWSLUbuntu.reg